vremes/shrpy/README.md

 ShareX custom uploader configuration is available at `/api/sharex` route.

+I created this mostly for my personal use, but if you have any suggestions, ideas or improvements feel free to submit a new issue!

 # Setup
 1. Install requirements: `pip3 install -r requirements.txt`
 2. Set `FLASK_SECRET` OS environment variable to something super secret